multiparty/jigg/README.md

  ## Running the Prototype

  ### As a Server
- Start the server from server.js with the command below and specify a port number such as:
+ Start the server from server.js with the command below and optionally specify a port number such as:
  ```shell
  node server 3000
  ```

  ### As a Party
  Parties can go to `http(s)://localhost:3000/` in a web browser supporting JavaScript to begin communications.
-This is strictly a 2-party protocol at the mmoment.
+This is strictly a 2-party protocol at the moment.

  ### Demos
- The current circuit in `base.js` is a 64-bit Equal-to-Zero test from [here](https://homes.esat.kuleuven.be/~nsmart/MPC/).
-SHA256 should work, but JIGG needs some optimizations/throttling before this is reasonable in-browser.
+ The current circuit in `base.js` is a 64-bit Equal-to-Zero test in `circuits/zero_equal.txt` from [here](https://homes.esat.kuleuven.be/~nsmart/MPC/).
+SHA256 should work but it has +100,000 gates, and JIGG needs some optimizations/throttling before it is reasonable to compute a circuit that large in-browser.

  ### Circuit Format
  JIGG can evaluate a boolean circuit in either of the following formats: